 The language of medicine is all about war: “fighting the good fight, bravely fighting to the last moment, valiantly facing down cancer, surviving the battle.”
 Language and action follow belief, the belief that defeating, destroying, scourging, cutting out, burning out, is the only way illness can be conquered.
 All – war images.
 The terrorist blowing himself up, the surgical jet strike, agent orange poured on the jungle just like a chemo treatment, all these actions are the outcomes of our belief that only by force can we be whole.
 Read any obituary when someone has died of illness: “he fought a brave fight against ALS”, “she never bowed to the reality of her disease.”
-These words I suppose are meant to give us hope and courage, but I think what they really do is make us feel shame if we don’t go along, if we’re not brave enough to take the pain or too sick to fight, if we ultimately die (and that’s all of us folks).
-I think it’s seen as a failure of will and guts (In researching this, I came across this blog post which I wished I’d written, it’s so insightful.
-It explores how truly unaware we can be of our language.
-Here’s the link if you’re interested: http://blogs.plos.org/publichealth/2013/02/26/the-problem-with-fighting-cancer/)
+Not fighting is seen as a lack of courage and will, as shameful, where even death is looked at as failure (if this subject interests you and you want to dig deeper, I’d suggest reading: http://blogs.plos.org/publichealth/2013/02/26/the-problem-with-fighting-cancer/).

 So here I was in 2008, trying to decide what I should do about my cancer.
 I was reading about visualizing their destruction (see Visualization in Techniques).
 But it ran headlong into the core of my being, my belief that all life is sacred, that all life deserves to live, to be honored, it’s God-given and not to be heedlessly taken away, that war isn’t the answer.
 I SO didn’t want to use the war metaphor, my T cells raining destruction, my NK cells bombing the cancer.

 I did not hate my cancer – fear was there, yes, but not hate.
-At some point, after a lot of sitting with it, thinking about it, crying about it, praying about it, I realized my whole being just revolted against path.
+At some point, after a lot of sitting with it, thinking about it, praying about it, I realized my whole being just revolted against the war path.
 But how was I going to not fight and yet live?
 How true could I remain to myself in this extreme situation?

 After one particularly stormy emotional meltdown, I just found myself talking to the cancer, seeing it in my mind’s eye as another being capable of listening to me.
 I recognized its right to life but told it that I also had a right to live and that it was hurting me.
 I offered to share space with it – if it wouldn’t grow, I wouldn’t try to kill it – a detente of sorts.
-I understood that to keep my integrity whole, I had to avoid going to war against the cancer.
-I believed for a long time that I was the only one who thought like this and I never brought it up.
+I understood that to keep my integrity whole, I had to avoid going to war against the cancer, to seek a different path.
+In the end, I did.
+And I believed for a long time that I was the only one who thought like this and I never talked about it.
 Then I went to a cancer workshop and listened to a woman who said almost the very same thing.
 She visualized her cancer as balloons.
 She would go in her mind to the beach each day and release these cancer balloons into a beautiful, blue sky.
 I was not alone.
 Just the other day I read of a lovely lady who believes she loved her cancer away.
 My experience is that truly peaceful people don’t raise their voices much, seldom push themselves to the front, and give generous time and space to those around them.
 So our voices are usually drowned out by all the shrieking and anger that our culture currently serves up.
 We think we’re alone.
 But we’re not.
 If you’re one of us, take comfort in that at least.
 No, you’re not crazy.
 Just not quite in step with your culture.
-Sometimes I find that a very good thing.
+Sometimes, after watching television, I find that a very comforting thing.

 On the other hand, I also recognize that the warrior path is very natural to some people.
 When Christopher Hitchens died, his obit said how he relished the fight and how intensely he wanted to battle his cancer.
 There are so many ways to face this, I can’t believe there is one correct choice.
 I think it helps in our healing (perhaps not curing) if we align ourselves with our truest self and go from there.
 I guess what I’m offering you here is my experience with the peaceful way.